JendyJasper/Darey.io-Devops/Project18-Automate-Infrastructure-With-IAC-Using-Terraform-Part3.md

 > This separation of environments can be achieved using one of two methods:

-a.
-Terraform Workspaces
+- Terraform Workspaces
-b.
-Directory-based separation using terraform.tfvars file
+- Directory-based separation using terraform.tfvars file